the-events-calendar/advanced-post-manager/readme.txt

 = [4.1] unreleased =

 * Tweak - Improve the documentation files to make sure it's clear on how to use Templates with Custom Post Types
+* Fix - Removed stray characters that were hanging around for no reason

 = [4.0] 2015-12-02 =